Najmudin05/project-portofolio/README.md

 ## Project 1 : Movie Analysis
 ###[About Dataset
 These files contain metadata for all 45,000 movies listed in the Full MovieLens Dataset.
 The dataset consists of movies released on or before July 2017.
 Data points include cast, crew, plot keywords, budget, revenue, posters, release dates, languages, production companies, countries, TMDB vote counts and vote averages.
 This dataset also has files containing 26 million ratings from 270,000 users for all 45,000 movies.
 Ratings are on a scale of 1-5 and have been obtained from the official GroupLens website.
-Dataset from (https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset)
+The dataset from [here](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).

 ### Summary:
 1. More than 50% of the data consists of movies with a rating above 3.